sahahn/parc_scaling/docs/results_intro.md

 title: Intro to Results
 ---

+# Intro to Results

+This page includes some introductory information on some key ingredients for making sense of the results within the project.

 ## Mean Rank

 The measure of performance presented within with project is typically in terms of 'Mean Rank'.
 This measure can be